numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons-links.md

 ```markdown
 [1.
 Swamp Port]: #1-swamp-port
 ```

-This is the alternative inline link.
-Ew, look how messy it is!

 Our final markdown document for *Swamp Renewal* makes heavy use of internal linking and reference links.
 If you're interested you can [download the .md file at itch.io](https://numbered-works.itch.io/swamp-renewal).